fabiommendes/sidekick/docs/intro-functions.rst

 True

-A nice middle ground between the standard multi-argument function and the fully curried version is called "auto-currying": we execute the function normally if the callee passes all arguments, but curry it if some of them are missing.
+A nice middle ground between the standard multi-argument function and the fully curried version is the technique of "auto-currying": we execute the function normally if the callee passes all arguments, but curry it if some of them are missing.
 An auto-curried ``add`` function is implemented like this: